End2End Multi-View Feature Matching with Differentiable Pose Optimization: Results

 \subsection{Ablation Study}

 The quantitative results on Matterport3D (\cref{tab:multi_view_pose_matterport}) show that the full version of our method achieves the best performance.
-This is consistent with the ablation results on ScanNet and MegaDepth, which are provided in the supplement along with qualitative ablation results.
+This is consistent with the qualitative results (\cref{fig:matterport_results}), as well as the ablation results on ScanNet and MegaDepth, which are provided in the supplement.

 \paragraphNoSpace{Without Multi-View.} Omitting multi-view in the GNN causes an average performance drop of 14.2\% on Matterport3D.
 This suggests that the multi-view receptive field supports information flow from other views to bridge gaps, where the overlap is small.
+Sample 1 in \cref{fig:matterport_results} shows that without multi-view reasoning, the matching fails to resolve large viewpoint changes and difficult object symmetries.

-\paragraphNoSpace{Without End-to-End.} Without end-to-end training the average performance drops by 7.4\%.
-This shows that end-to-end training enables the learning of an outlier down-weighting, that increases the robustness of pose estimation.
+\paragraphNoSpace{Without End-to-End.} Without end-to-end training the average performance drops by 7.3\%.
+This shows that end-to-end training enables the learning of an outlier down-weighting, that improves pose estimation.
+Dropping end-to-end leads to increased misalignment in \cref{fig:matterport_results}.

-\paragraphNoSpace{Variable Number of Input Views.} In \cref{fig:number_images}, we investigate the impact of the number of images used for matching, both in pairwise (ours w/o multi-view) and joint (our full version) manner.
+\paragraphNoSpace{Variable Number of Input Views.} In \cref{fig:number_images}, we investigate the impact of the number of images used for matching, both in pairwise (w/o multi-view) and joint (w/ multi-view) manner.
 The experiment is conducted on sequences of 9 images which are generated on ScanNet as described in \cref{ssec:multi_view_pose}.
 The results show that pose estimation improves, when matching across a larger span of neighboring images.
 The curves, however, plateau when a larger window size does not bring any more relevant images into the matching.
 Additionally, the results show the benefit of joint matching in a single graph as opposed to matching all possible image pairs individually.